Skip to content

 Custom actions

-Custom actions turn values from a log into clickable jumps to Coralogix screens, internal tools, dashboards, or third-party services.
-Define a URL template once with placeholders that pull fields from the selected log, then trigger the action from any matching log to open the destination with the right context already filled in.
+Custom actions turn values from a log or span into clickable jumps to Coralogix screens, internal tools, dashboards, or third-party services.
+Define a URL template once with placeholders that pull fields from the selected log or span, then trigger the action from any matching record to open the destination with the right context already filled in.
 No more manual copy-paste between tools.

 What you need